thiagobraga/dotbraga/docs/aliases.md

   <img src="../images/icons/config-icon.png" width="24" /> <a href="../README.md"><b>dotbraga</b></a> / <a href="../docs"><b>docs</b></a> / aliases
 </h1>

-I've created some useful aliases to work together with Oh My ZSH aliases.
-Some of them override the behavior from Oh My ZSH, like `gb` for example, that adds a `--no-pager` flag.
+I've created some useful aliases to work together with Oh My Zsh aliases.
+Some of them override the behavior from Oh My Zsh, like `gb` for example, that adds a `--no-pager` flag.

 <br/>